caiolorecchio/caiolorecchio.github.io/content/publication/dynamic-information-design-constrained-communication-rules/index.md

 #   Otherwise, set `slides: ""`
 ---

-Winner of the Best Theory Paper Award by the 42nd meeting of the Brazilian Econometric Society (2019).
+Winner of the Best Theory Paper Award at the 42nd meeting of the Brazilian Econometric Society (2019).